-Amendment, Suspension or Termination of Option Plan
+Amendment, Suspension or Termination of Option Plans

-The Governance Committee may amend, suspend or terminate the Option Plan at any time, subject to any provisions of applicable law that require the approval of shareholders or any governmental or regulatory body.
-The Governance Committee may make any amendments to the Option Plan without shareholder approval including, for example, housekeeping amendments, amendments to comply with tax laws or amendments to reduce or restrict participation in the plan, provided that the participant's consent is required to make amendments that are adverse to the participant.
+The Governance Committee may amend, suspend or terminate the Option Plans at any time, subject to any provisions of applicable law that require the approval of shareholders or any governmental or regulatory body.
+The Governance Committee may make any amendments to the Option Plans without shareholder approval including, for example, housekeeping amendments, amendments to comply with applicable laws and the rules, regulations and policies of the TSX, amendments to reduce or restrict participation in the plans, amendments to the vesting provisions of the plans or any Option, amendments to the termination or early termination provisions of the plans or any Option, or amendments that are adverse to the plans, provided that the participant's consent is required to make amendments that are adverse to the participant.
 Notwithstanding the foregoing, shareholder approval is required for:

-- any amendment to increase the number of Common Shares issuable under the Option Plan or change from a fixed maximum number of Common Shares to a fixed maximum percentage; - any amendment that increases the length of the automatic extension for Options expiring during a blackout period; - any amendment reducing the exercise price of an Option (directly or by the cancellation and reissuance of an Option), except in connection with a stock dividend or split, recapitalization, merger, consolidation or other corporate change; - any amendment expanding the categories of eligible person which would have the potential of broadening or increasing insider participation or which would permit non-employee directors to participate in the plan; - any amendment extending the term of an Option or any rights pursuant thereto held by an insider beyond its original expiry date, other than the extension of options which would otherwise expire during or within 10 business days following a blackout period, to 10 business days following the end of the blackout period; - the addition of any other provision which results in participants receiving Common Shares while no cash consideration is received by NFI; - any amendment to add a cashless exercise feature, unless it provides for a full deduction of the number of underlying Common Shares from the Option Plan reserve; - amendments which would permit Options to be transferred or assigned other than for normal estate planning purposes; and - amendments to the amending provision of the Option Plan.
+- any amendment to increase the number of Common Shares issuable under the Option Plans or change from a fixed maximum number of Common Shares to a fixed maximum percentage; - any amendment that increases the length of the automatic extension for Options expiring during or shortly after a blackout period; - any amendment reducing the exercise price of an Option (directly or by the cancellation and reissuance of an Option), except in connection with a stock dividend or split, recapitalization, merger, consolidation or other corporate change;

+- any amendment expanding the categories of eligible person which would have the potential of broadening or increasing insider participation or which would permit non-employee directors to participate in the plan; - any amendment extending the term of an Option or any rights pursuant thereto beyond its original expiry date, other than the extension of options which would otherwise expire during or within 10 business days following a blackout period, to 10 business days following the end of the blackout period; - the addition of any other provision which results in participants receiving Common Shares while no cash consideration is received by NFI; - any amendment to add a cashless exercise feature, unless it provides for a full deduction of the number of underlying Common Shares from the applicable plan's reserve; - amendments which would permit Options to be transferred or assigned other than for normal estate planning purposes; and - amendments to the amending provision of the Option Plan.